 In situations when source code is unavailable, you can step into and debug the disassembled code in the dedicated view.

-Access the disassembly view
+Open disassembly view

-The disassembly view opens automatically when you launch a debug session for the attached process that does not provide debug information.
+Disassembly also opens automatically when you launch a debug session for the attached process that does not provide debug information.

 To investigate your code in the disassembly view, use regular stepping actions.
 Note that Run to Cursor, Evaluate Expression, and breakpoints-related actions are not supported.